KireinaHoro/research-plan/main.typ

 either by processing them solely on the CPU or using PCIe @pio for lower latency.
 Extra efficiency can be achieved with cache-coherent interconnects other than PCIe.
-Dagger~@lazarev_dagger_2021 builds on the UPI/CCI-P implementation of Intel HARP an FPGA NIC for low-latency RPC, focusing mainly on using the UPI interconnect as a @nic interface to offload @rpc protocol processing.
-Previous work in the group on @pio~@ruzhanskaia_rethinking_nodate showed that it is possible to achieve higher efficiency with @pio using cache-coherent interconnects.
-Our work builds on the basic @nic implementation in~@ruzhanskaia_rethinking_nodate for a full solution of offloading @rpc processing.
+Dagger~@lazarev_dagger_2021 builds on the UPI/CCI-P implementation of Intel HARP an @fpga @nic for low-latency @rpc, focusing mainly on using the UPI interconnect as a @nic interface to offload @rpc protocol processing.
+Previous work in the group on
+@pio~@ruzhanskaia_rethinking_2024 showed that it is possible to achieve higher efficiency with @pio using cache-coherent interconnects.
+Our work builds on the basic @nic implementation in~@ruzhanskaia_rethinking_2024 for a full solution of offloading @rpc processing.

 Many works have since long discovered that a cache line is a better unit of transfer for workloads where small transfers are commonplace; notable examples